Your privacy rights with the police, special investigation services and judicial authorities

 Are you unable to arrive at a solution with the DPO as well?
 Then you can lodge a complaint with the Dutch DPA.

-Do you have a question or complaint about the use of your personal data by an organisation for special investigations?
+Do you have a question or complaint about the use of your personal data by a special investigation service?
 Then contact the Data Protection Officer (DPO) or privacy officer of this organisation.
 You can find the contact details of this person in the privacy statement on the organisation's website.

 Are you unable to work it out with the DPO or the privacy officer?
 Then you can lodge a complaint with the Dutch DPA.